lowRISC/sonata-system/README.md

 It is under active development and the first full RTL release is not yet complete.
 In the meantime, please read the [architecture specfication](https://lowrisc.org/sonata-system/doc/architecture/intro.html).

+We plan to release an updated image, together with instructions for uploading it to the board over USB, before the May 29th 2024 Hackathon event.
+This image will allow running CHERIoT-RTOS and will allow for general purpose software development.

 Sonata is part of the [Sunburst Project](https://www.sunburst-project.org) funded by [UKRI](https://www.ukri.org/) / [DSbD](https://www.dsbd.tech/) under grant number 107540.

 ## Building Documentation